mgifford/a11y-contracting/README.md

 ## Don't include in RFP
  - Any specific requirements to use Web Accessibility Initiatives – Accessible Rich Internet Applications (“WAI-ARIA”) to further enhance accessibility.
 If used properly it will, but it doesn't add anything beyond WCAG 2.0 AA above and can destract from accessibility if it is implemented poorly.

+## List based roughly on [Smart Practices for Addressing Accessibility in Vendor Contracts](https://businesslawtoday.org/2018/04/technology-vendor-contracts-accessibility-every-business-lawyer-know/#toc-2)
+1. Set up an internal Accessibility Policy
+1. List goals (like WCAG 2.1 AA), your internal policy as well as any government regulations you must comply with
+1. Ask for details on how the vendor will meet accessibility goals.
+Make sure these do not rely exclusively on automated tests
+1. Make sure that your RFP is accessible and that the proposals are also created in an accessible format
+1. Clients should have people knowledgable about accessibility as part of the procurement process and should be asking questions about the process to demonstrate that this is important
+1. Not all products have a VPAT.
+Most VPATs are mostly marketing.
+If a VPAT is produced by a recognized 3rd party, it can provide some useful insights.
+It is the client's responsibility to ensure that they underestand it, so ask questions
+1. Make sure that you have understanding about the contract.
+There are other examples here of what you might want to consider
+1. Do an independent evaluation.
+If you are hiring a firm to build a customized solution, make sure you test it before it is launched.
+The vendor should know this will happen.
+1. See that you have processes in place to escalate accessibility problems when they come up.
+There will be new barriers identified as people start using the technology, make sure there are processes in place to deal with them quickly.

 ## Questions for the Procurer (Client):
  - Is there an established accessibility procurement policy or a procurement policy where accessibility is explicitly mentioned?
  - The procurement contract should include language that specifically documents how satisfactory progress on accessibility will be measured.